koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 Consider "If I live in Far Far Away, then P=NP"; $\alpha=\textit{false}$ since I am unfortunately unable to live in that fantasy universe, and $\beta$ can be either `true` or `false` —it doesn't matter here.
 That strange implication is logically `true` because _in the case where the premise is false, I make no claim about the conclusion_.

-This is covered in the book, but it's important to internalize this early.
+This principle is covered in the book, but it's important to internalize this early.

 ## 8: First-Order Logic